alvrogd/delta/README.md

 And the Delta's executable file will be generated right in the `build` directory (the current one).

+It is worth noting that the flex's specification file (`src/analyzers/lexical.l`) must be translated to an actual source file in order to use it alongside Delta.
+CMake also takes care of this translation process.
+In fact, you may find that source file in your build directory (`build/lexical.c`) after issuing CMake.

 ### Regarding any warnings that show up during compilation

-Due to the warning-related compiler flags, GCC will report non harmful warnings; specifically, _unused parameter_ warnings.
-These unused parameters have been left this way on purpose, in order to define more comprehensive function interfaces that would ease the task of extending its module's functionality in the future.
+Due to the warning-related compiler flags, GCC will report non harmful warnings, which come from the source file that flex generates.
+Specifically, the following warnings should show up:

+* _warning: "YY_BUF_SIZE" redefined_

+    * flex uses an I/O buffer size of 16 KB by default, which has been reduced to 4 KB.
+That is where the redefinition comes from.

+* _warning: ‘input’ defined but not used [-Wunused-function]_
+* _warning: ‘yyunput’ defined but not used [-Wunused-function]_
+    * These are two functions that are not needed by the lexical analyzer, but that flex generates by itself.
+That is why they are defined nevertheless.

-Therefore, you may just ignore this kind of warnings without any problems.
+Therefore, you may just ignore these warnings without any problems.

 ### Running Delta